-Diagnosing lymphoma early on can be rather difficult as the disease often doesn't cause the dog any pain unless it is affecting the bones.
-Therefore, by the time the dog receives a diagnosis, the disease can be quite progressed.
+Diagnosing lymphoma early on can be rather difficult, as the disease often doesn't cause the dog any pain unless it affects the bones.
+Therefore, by the time the dog receives a diagnosis, the disease can be quite advanced.

 Typically, a series of diagnostic tests will be the first step in order to accurately diagnose lymphoma in dogs.
 These diagnostic tests include: